MalphasWats/MalphasWats.github.io/_drafts/finding-a-path.markdown

 Working within these kinds of limitations is a vastly underrated skill in my job!

+I made a cute little file icon too:

+![jumpy.py][ICON]

-This took quite a bit of time and marks an important milestone: I actually up and moved to Python 3, which took more effort to get installed on my work machine than I care to mention. *Technically* I got paid to write a game, so I'm an *actual* game developer now.
+This all took quite a bit of time and marks an important milestone: *I actually up and moved to Python 3*, which took more effort to get installed on my work machine than I care to mention. *Technically* I got paid to write a game, so I'm an *actual* game developer now.
 Sweet!

-See also how I reused my wizard sprite from above, completely justifying the time I spent on Tuesday working on him!
+See also how I reused my wizard sprite from above?
+Completely justifies the time I spent on Tuesday working on him!

 [JUMPY]: http://lessons.subdimension.co.uk/jumpy/
+[ICON]: finding-a-path/pyicon.gif

 ...